StevenMayher/431-2021/classes/movies/README.md

 - [Here is a list of the 115 films](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/movies_list.md) in alphabetical order, with links to their IMDB pages.
 - [Here is a brief codebook](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/movies_codebook.md) describing the variables presented in the currently available version of the `movies_2021` file.

+We'll discuss this further on Thursday, in Class 08.